Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Conclusion

 We studied the ground state correlation functions of densities and fields in the model of one-dimensional bosons with attraction in the $\vk L\gg 1$ regime.
 The key formulas in our approach are representations \eqref{expQ1-for} and \eqref{13new-Mk-act3}.
 They define generating functions for correlations of densities and fields.
 These representations are obtained using the ABA method.
 They are valid for any coupling constant, as well as for any eigenstate of the Hamiltonian.

-In the case of the one-dimensional Bose gas with repulsion, equations \eqref{expQ1-for} and \eqref{13new-Mk-act3} ultimately lead to representations for the correlation functions in the form of multiple integrals \cite{KitKMST07}.
+In the case of the Lieb--Liniger model with repulsion, equations \eqref{expQ1-for} and \eqref{13new-Mk-act3} ultimately lead to representations for the correlation functions in the form of multiple integrals \cite{KitKMST07}.
 The analysis of these integrals is a very difficult task.
 To date, based on these integral representations, it has been possible to obtain only the asymptotic behavior of correlation functions at a large distance $x$ \cite{KitKMST09}.

-However, for the one-dimensional Bose gas with attraction in the $\vk L\gg 1$ regime, equations \eqref{expQ1-for} and \eqref{13new-Mk-act3} are dramatically simplified.
+However, for the attractive Lieb--Liniger model in the $\vk L\gg 1$ regime, equations \eqref{expQ1-for} and \eqref{13new-Mk-act3} are dramatically simplified.
 Of the entire sum by partitioning of $2N$ roots of the Bethe equations, only $N$ terms make a finite contribution to the correlation.
 Moreover, these terms are also simplified, since all the determinants included in them are explicitly calculated.
 As a result, we obtain very simple and explicit results for the correlation functions.

 The reason for the simplifications noted above is the very special form of solution of the Bethe equations corresponding to the ground state.
 The roots of this solution form a so-called string, and the interval between the roots is equal to $i\vk$ up to exponentially small corrections.
 It is thanks to this structure of the ground state that it is possible to explicitly take into account all contributions to the correlation functions.